-In spring 2018 the Chapter elected two new Executive Officers, to the offices of President and Secretary.
-The incoming President-Elect is Rob Titus, and the incoming Secretary is Kathleen Berridge.
-The elected candidates’ statements are below.
+Let your voice be heard!
+In 2019 the Chapter will elect two new Executive Officers, to the offices of President and Treasurer.
+The candidates’ statements are below (posted June 3, 2019).

 Electronic voting will open on Monday, June 3, 2019 at 9:00 am PST and will close on Wednesday, July 3, 2019 at 5:00 pm PST.

 You may cast your electronic vote at a Survey Monkey link.
 You will need to be a dues-paid member of AFS and the AFS Cal-Neva Chapter for 2019 in order to cast your vote.
 We will be sending an email message soon to all dues-paid members that will include voting instructions and a verification code which you will need to enter on the electronic ballot.
 If you have any questions about this election, or if you have not received the email message and believe that you are eligible to vote, please contact Kathleen Berridge (Secretary) at email@example.com or Ramona Swenson (Nominations and Bylaws Chair) at firstname.lastname@example.org to have your dues-paid membership verified and to receive the verification code.

 We are fortunate to have the following candidates.
 For President: Dave Lentz and Brian Mahardja; For Treasurer: Chris Hogle and Jose Setka.
 Please read their candidate statements linked below.